heartcombo/devise/README.md

     This is useful for triggering background jobs or logging events during certain actions.

-Remember that Devise uses flash messages to let users know if sign in was successful or failed.
+Remember that Devise uses flash messages to let users know if sign in was successful or unsuccessful.
 Devise expects your application to call `flash[:notice]` and `flash[:alert]` as appropriate.
 Do not print the entire flash hash, print only specific keys.
 In some circumstances, Devise adds a `:timedout` key to the flash hash, which is not meant for display.
 Remove this key from the hash if you intend to print the entire hash.

 ### Configuring routes